This topic provides answers to some frequently asked questions (FAQ) about Elastic High Performance Computing (E-HPC).

 Why am I unable to create clusters in some regions?

-The region or zone does not have Elastic Compute Service (ECS) instance types that match the compute nodes in your E-HPC cluster, or ECS instances are insufficient.
+The region or zone does not have Elastic Compute Service (ECS) instance types that match the compute nodes in your E-HPC cluster, or the ECS instances are insufficient.

 Each node is an ECS instance.
 However, the E-HPC console provides additional deployment processes, including but not limited to the following processes:

 E-HPC allows you to specify the number of cluster nodes for different instance types.
 In this case, E-HPC creates ECS instances in batches for various types of nodes.

 After the ECS instance that corresponds to each node is created, E-HPC deploys the management system.

 E-HPC pre-installs the selected software and dependencies on your ECS instances by using the management system.

 E-HPC configures a job scheduler on a management node.

 All the preceding processes depend on E-HPC.
 If you manage nodes in the ECS console, exceptions may occur in the clusters or nodes.
 In addition, the cluster resources may be unavailable.
 Therefore, you cannot manage nodes in the ECS console.